 Using the simplified method to figure your deduction.
-If you use the simplified method to figure your deduction for the business use of a home, your mortgage interest, qualified mortgage insurance premiums, real estate taxes, or casualty losses, subject to any limitations, are treated as personal expenses.
-No part of any of these expenses can be deducted as a business expense on Schedule C (Form 1040) or Schedule F (Form 1040).
-You can only deduct these expenses if you itemize your deductions on Schedule A (Form 1040).
+If you use the simplified method to figure your deduction for the business use of a home, your mortgage interest, mortgage insurance premiums, real estate taxes, and casualty losses are treated as personal expenses, and they are subject to any limits that apply to deducting personal expenses.
+No part of any of these expenses can be deducted as a business expense on Schedule C (Form 1040 or 1040-SR) or Schedule F (Form 1040 or 1040-SR).
+Generally, you can only deduct these expenses if you itemize your deductions on Schedule A (Form 1040 or 1040-SR).